nasso/lovector/README.md

 ## Contributing

 Feel free to fork, hack, make changes and merge/pull requests!
 Though, try to follow these coding style guidelines as much as possible:

+### All languages

+***As a rule of thumb, try to keep the coding style consistent with what's
+    already there!***

 * Indent with 4 spaces.
 * Always have a trailing newline at the end of every file.